Union High School (New Jersey): Athletics

 The softball team won the Group IV state title in 1989, defeating Middletown High School North by a score of 3-1 in the championship game.
 The team won the North II Group IV state championship in 2009 and were the runner-ups in the Group IV final game against Williamstown High School.

 The boys' basketball team won the Group IV state championship in 1997, coming back from being down 10 points in the fourth quarter to defeat Atlantic City High School by a score of 61-50 in the tournament final played at Boardwalk Hall.

-On May 2, 2008, the school's Armed Drill Team took first place at The Nationals in the challenger level.
+In May 2008, the school's Armed Drill Team took first place at the nationals in the challenger level.

 Administration

-The school's interim principal Althea Bossard.
+The school's principal is Althea Bossard.
 Her core administration team includes four vice principals.